steve-mackinnon/stable-audio-open-modal/README.md

 To deploy the app to run inference on [Modal](https://modal.com), you'll need to:

 1. Create a Modal account
-2. Create a Huggingface account and API token.
+2. Create a Hugging Face account and API token.
 3. Sign the agreement to use the [Stable Audio Open 1.0](https://huggingface.co/stabilityai/stable-audio-open-1.0) model.
 4. Setup secrets for the Modal app with the following environment variables:
-   - `HF_TOKEN`: Your Huggingface API token
+   - `HF_TOKEN`: Your Hugging Face API token
    - `AUTH_TOKEN`: A Bearer auth token you create to authenticate requests to the Modal app
 5. Deploy the app with the following command: